 For a list of available seedlings, click here.

 The Division of Forestry cooperatively manages over 270 acres of seed orchards and more than 250 acres of genetic tests at various locations around the state.
-Currently, the Division is actively working with 8 hardwood and 6 conifer tree species.
+Currently, the Division is actively working with eight hardwood and six conifer tree species.
 The Division is also a member of the North Carolina State University – Cooperative Tree Improvement Program and the Tennessee Tree Improvement Cooperative.
 Membership in these organizations allows accelerated breeding and establishment of genetically superior seed orchards.
 Seed produced from these orchards is used to grow seedlings tailored for survival and fast growth on Tennessee's landscape.

 - Order Nursery Seedlings (online) (print form)